junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Good."
 John picks the bread again and resumes eating.

 The dinner continues under the feint of quiet peace.
-The candle lights sway as they burn lower, the shadow in the room darker as time go by.
+The candle lights sway as they burn lower, the shadow in the room darker as time goes by.

 Sam clears his throat.
 "Is there any other news out there, Dad?"